Marvelous Montepulciano in Tuscany

 Being a relatively small and compact town, accommodation is somewhat limited in Montepulciano.

-If you’re planning a visit during the peak summer season, you should get your hotel booked well in advance if you want to stay in the town itself.
+If you’re planning a visit during the peak summer season, you should book your hotel well in advance if you want to stay in the town.

 You can choose a central location or enjoy the peace of the Tuscan countryside, surrounded by vineyards and olive groves.

-Etruria Resort Natural Spa is one, and the other is Relais Ortaglia, set 2 kilometres from the town amidst vineyards.
+Etruria Resort Natural Spa is one, and Relais Ortaglia, set 2 kilometres from the town amidst vineyards, is the other.

 If you prefer a central location, try the oldest hotel in town, Albergo Il Marzocco.